 A Credit Score is a mathematically calculated representation of an individual's credit worthiness at a point in time.
 There are several ways to calculate credit scores using varying criteria; several organizations offer differing credit score products.

-Credit Scores most commonly take into account the following information:
+Credit Scores most commonly takes into account the following information:

 Credit scores may also be based on criteria including Income Level, Job Type, Local Community and Economy statistics, Utility costs, Bank Account Balances, and publicly available information including that obtained from Social Networks, etc.